 From the dough, we made three types of bread.
 Focaccia Salentina is Salento's version of a calzone.
 Thin layers of focaccia bread sandwich a filling.
 While the dough was rising, we sauteed onions and tomatoes for our filling, but Mamma Giulia pointed out that we could fill the focaccia with anything we'd like.
 Rollng the dough out fairly thinly, we placed it in a round pan, added the filling and folded over the other half of the dough to cover.

 We also made puccie (plural for puccia).
 Puccie are round bread rolls that come in two sizes; rounds that are about six inches in diameter or small golfball-sized rounds.
-Whole unpitted olives are kneaded into the dough, and usually so are tomatoes giving the bread an orange hue.
-Lastly, we made a traditional focaccia topped with tomatoes and oregano.
+Whole unpitted olives are kneaded into the dough, and usually so are tomatoes, giving the bread its classical orange hue.
+Lastly, we made a traditional Salentine focaccia topped with tomatoes and oregano.

 Mamma Giulia made a simple tomato sauce to dress the orecchiette.
 She slowly heated garlic in olive oil, Neapolitan style, then added the tomatoes.
-The orecchiette held the tomatoe sauce nicely.
+The orecchiette held the tomatoe sauce nicely, holding little puddles of sauce inside the cupped part of the "little ears."

 Mamma Giulia's Handmade Orecchiette with Garlic Tomato Sauce